Handling datetime features with the DatetimeEncoder#

 One-liner with the TableVectorizer#

 As mentioned earlier, the TableVectorizer makes use of the DatetimeEncoder by default.
+Note that X["date"] is still a string, but will be automatically transformed into a datetime in the TableVectorizer.

-If we want to customize the DatetimeEncoder inside the TableVectorizer, we can replace its default parameter with a new, custom instance:
+If we want to customize the DatetimeEncoder inside the TableVectorizer, we can replace its default parameter with a new, custom instance.

-Here, for example, we want it to extract the day of the week.
+Here, for example, we want it to extract the day of the week:

 Inspecting the TableVectorizer further, we can check that the DatetimeEncoder is used on the correct column(s).